Kaimary/GAR/README.md

 This code implements:

 * The GAR method for generate-and-ranking queries.
-* A NL2SQL model under few-shot learning setting, which can achieve significant improvement over several benchmarks.
+* An NL2SQL model under a few-shot learning setting, which can achieve significant improvement over several benchmarks.

 ### About GAR
 > **TL;DR:** We introduce GAR -- a novel generate-and-rank approach to tackle NL2SQL translation problem.
-> GAR assumes a set of sample queries on a database is given, and can use SQL queries that are "component-similar" to the given samples to answer NL queries.
+> GAR assumes a set of sample queries on a database is given and can use SQL queries that are "component-similar" to the given samples to answer NL queries.

-The objective of NL2SQL translation is to convert a natural language query into a SQL query.
+The objective of NL2SQL translation is to convert a natural language query into an SQL query.

 Although *seq2seq-based approaches* have shown good results on standard benchmarks, they may not perform well on more complex queries that demand an understanding of the database's specific structure and semantics.
 The main issue is that such complex queries require more training data on the target database, which is not generally provided in the benchmarks.